varigence/docs/bimlflex/trial-process/modeling-of-source-metadata.md

 BimlFlex also employs row compression on different change sets.
 This means that a change in the `Phone` column will result in a new row in the standard satellite and no change to the `Password` Satellite whereas an updated password generates a new row only in the `Password` Satellite.

-For the Product Source table columns, add ModelGrouping information to the following columns, this will generate 3 satellites from the Product source table.
-This will be used to illustrate Point In Time tables later in the trial.
+For the AdventureWorksLT Source table columns, add ModelGrouping information to the following columns.

 | Column Name                            | Model Grouping |
 | -------------------------------------- | -------------- |